Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • normal body weight.

-Ergot alkaloids bring the concentration of the hormone back to normal within 1-2 months.
-A big plus of these drugs is their ability to reduce the volume of the pituitary tumor.
+Ergot alkaloids bring the hormone concentration back to normal within 1–2 months.
+The big advantage of these drugs is their ability to reduce the volume of pituitary tumors.
 Treatment is prescribed for a long period (12–36 months).

-Folk remedies in medical institutions do not recommend.
-The safety of these treatments has not been studied.
-BUT dangerous consequences people's councils can be quite large.
-First of all, self-treatment prevents patients from receiving effective medical care in time.
+Folk remedies in medical institutions not recommended.
+The safety of such treatments has not been studied.
+A dangerous consequences people's councils can be quite large.
+First of all, self-medication prevents patients from receiving effective medical care on time.

-Katya was anxiously preparing for the wedding, she continually scrolled through fragments of her future family life in her head.
-Even at the beginning of the relationship, the young people discussed that they would not have children right away, so Katya turned to a gynecologist with questions of family planning.
+Katya was excitedly preparing for the wedding; she kept turning over fragments of her future family life in her head.
+Even at the beginning of the relationship, the young couple discussed that they would not have children right away, so Katya turned to a gynecologist with questions about family planning.

-In order to find the right contraceptive, the doctor suggested taking tests for hormones.
+In order to choose a suitable contraceptive, the doctor suggested taking hormone tests.
 However, the results obtained unexpectedly became a cause for concern.
-One of the hormones - prolactin - had very high levels.
+One of the hormones, prolactin, had very high levels.
 As the doctor explained, this level of prolactin is observed in women who are in the 3rd month of pregnancy.
-However, Katya never lived a sexual life, so pregnancy was excluded.
-The doctor stated that she could not recommend her patient any contraceptives except for condoms.
-And then she added: “You need to be treated, otherwise in the future the child may be born with deviations.”
+However, Katya was never sexually active, so pregnancy was ruled out.
+The doctor stated that she could not recommend any contraception except for condoms.
+And then she added: “You need to be treated, otherwise in the future the child may be born with disabilities.”
 It is not difficult to imagine the anxiety that gripped Katya.
-Excitement with the upcoming family life and so it was a lot, and then there is such a nuisance.
+Excitement for the upcoming family life and this happened a lot, and now there is such a nuisance.

-What is this hormone prolactin, how does it affect the female body, is it really dangerous to increase its level - we will find out together with an endocrinologist the highest category, candidate medical sciences Kurmanova Anel Kamelevna.
+What kind of hormone prolactin is, how does it affect the female body, is it really dangerous to increase its level - we will find out together with an endocrinologist highest category, candidate medical sciences Kurmanova Anel Kamelevna.

 EZ: How does the hormone prolactin affect a woman’s health?

 Anel Kamelevna: The hormone prolactin is produced in the anterior lobe of the pituitary gland (the pituitary gland is part of the brain).
-Prolactin has great importance for female body, as it affects reproductive function.
-It controls the formation of progesterone, maintaining corpus luteum(this is a temporary gland internal secretion in the body of a woman, which is formed after ovulation to produce female hormone- progesterone).
-Prolactin promotes the process of implantation of a fertilized egg, because it increases the number of receptors that are sensitive to progesterone.
+Prolactin has great importance For female body, since it affects reproductive function.
+It controls the formation of progesterone, supporting corpus luteum(this is a temporary gland internal secretion in a woman’s body, which is formed after ovulation to produce female hormone– progesterone).
+Prolactin promotes the process of implantation of a fertilized egg, because it increases the number of receptors sensitive to progesterone.
 However, the role of prolactin in the regulation of ovarian function is still not fully understood.
-Prolactin is known to affect lactation in breastfeeding mothers.
-In addition, this hormone has an anabolic and metabolic effect, i.e., it affects the metabolism and accelerates protein synthesis.
-It should be noted its characteristic immunoregulatory effect.
+Prolactin is known to affect lactation in nursing mothers.
+In addition, this hormone has anabolic and metabolic effects, that is, it affects metabolism and accelerates protein synthesis.
+It should be noted that it has a characteristic immunoregulatory effect.
 In addition, prolactin may influence behavioral responses.
-It inhibits thyroid function by disrupting the feedback between thyroxin and thyroid-stimulating hormone (TSH), while TSH levels may be elevated.
+It inhibits thyroid function by disrupting the feedback between thyroxine and thyroid-stimulating hormone (TSH), and TSH levels may be elevated.

-The foregoing indicates the importance of a normal level of prolactin in the female body.
+The above indicates the importance of normal prolactin levels in the female body.

-Long before visiting the doctor, Katya noted the irregularity of the menstrual cycle, but did not attach much importance to this.
-In addition, she was very worried excess weight with which she fought hard.
-Severe food restrictions still allowed her to maintain physical form which could not be said about emotional sphere: she was often overcome by painful thoughts, which were accompanied by tearfulness, she constantly wanted to sleep.
+Long before visiting the doctor, Katya noted that her menstrual cycle was irregular, but did not attach much importance to it.
+In addition, she was very worried excess weight, which she struggled with intensely.
+Strict restrictions on food still allowed her to maintain physical fitness, which could not be said about emotional sphere: she was often overcome by painful thoughts, which were accompanied by tearfulness, and she constantly wanted to sleep.
 I had to force myself to work.
 In addition, she noted a deterioration in memory and vision, however, she attributed all these symptoms to lack of sleep.

-EZ: Why is elevated prolactin in a woman a cause for concern?
+EZ: Why is an elevated prolactin level in a woman a reason to be wary?

-Anel Kamelevna: If the production of prolactin is higher than normal, we can talk about hyperprolactinemia.
-In women with hyperprolactinemia, a violation of the menstrual cycle is possible in the form of its lengthening, up to total absence menstrual flow for several months, and maybe years (amenorrhea).
-In women with increased level prolactin can be primary and secondary infertility, sometimes there are dysfunctional uterine blood loss.
-In some cases, these women are overweight or obese, some patients suffer from headaches, emotional instability.
-AT special attention doctors need women with mastopathy, galactorrhea (discharge from the mammary glands), fibroids.
+Anel Kamelevna: If prolactin production is higher than normal, we can talk about hyperprolactinemia.
+In women with hyperprolactinemia, the menstrual cycle may be disrupted in the form of its lengthening, up to complete absence menstrual flow for several months, or maybe years (amenorrhea).
+In women with increased level prolactin may be primary and secondary infertility, sometimes dysfunctional uterine blood loss is observed.
+In some cases, such women are overweight or obese, some patients experience headaches, emotional instability.
+IN special attention Women with mastopathy, galactorrhea (discharge from the mammary glands), and fibroids need doctors.

 EZ: What examination is required in these cases?

-Anel Kamelevna: The level of prolactin is determined on the 3rd-4th or 5th day of the menstrual cycle.
-Since the level of prolactin directly affects emotional lability (there is also an inverse relationship), a woman should try to remain calm when taking the test.
-In addition, the day before the study, it is necessary to exclude sex and thermal effects.
-If necessary, especially in emotionally unstable women, the level of prolactin must be determined twice or even three times (every other day).
+Anel Kamelevna: Prolactin levels are determined on the 3rd–4th or 5th day of the menstrual cycle.
+Since the level of prolactin directly affects emotional lability (an inverse relationship is also observed), a woman should try to remain calm when taking the test.
+In addition, the day before the study, it is necessary to exclude sex and heat exposure.
+If necessary, especially in emotionally unstable women, prolactin levels should be determined twice or even three times (every other day).
 The full scope of research includes:

 ● , pituitary gland;

-● study functional state thyroid gland - determination of the level of TSH, SvT4, SvT3;
+● research functional state thyroid gland - determination of TSH, FT4, FT3 levels;

-● in overweight women determine the level of cholesterol, lipoproteins high density, low-density lipids, triglycerides, as well as fasting blood sugar and 2 hours after consuming 75 g of glucose (glucose tolerance test);
+● in overweight women, cholesterol and lipoprotein levels are determined high density, low-density lipids, triglycerides, as well as blood sugar levels on an empty stomach and 2 hours after consuming 75 g of glucose (glucose tolerance test);

-● if a pathology is detected on an MRI of the brain, an examination by an ophthalmologist (field of view, fundus of the eye) is required.
+● if a pathology is detected on an MRI of the brain, an examination by an ophthalmologist is required (field of view, fundus of the eye).

 EZ: What are the possible treatment options?

-Anel Kamelevna: In case of hyperprolactinemia, drugs related to dopamine agonists are prescribed.
+Anel Kamelevna: For hyperprolactinemia, drugs related to dopamine agonists are prescribed.

 Doses and duration of use of drugs are individual, treatment is carried out under regular monitoring of prolactin levels.
-If a pituitary microadenoma (prolactinoma) is detected, then a repeated MRI of the pituitary gland is necessary every 6 months.
-In the presence of prolactinomas, observation by an endocrinologist is mandatory.
-The issue of taking drugs is decided individually.
-With a decrease in thyroid function, thyroid drugs are prescribed.
+If a pituitary microadenoma (prolactinoma) is detected, then a repeat MRI of the pituitary gland is necessary every 6 months.
+If prolactinomas are present, observation by an endocrinologist is mandatory.
+The issue of taking medications is decided individually.
+When thyroid function decreases, thyroid medications are prescribed.

 EZ: What is the prognosis for recovery?

-Anel Kamelevna: In each case, the terms of treatment are determined individually.
-With a stable normalization of the level of prolactin, a gradual withdrawal of drugs is necessary (a systematic decrease in the dose until complete abolition).
-In the case of a microadenoma, a regular MRI of the brain is mandatory.
-A consultation with a neurosurgeon may be required.
+Anel Kamelevna: In each case, the duration of treatment is determined individually.
+With persistent normalization of prolactin levels, gradual withdrawal of drugs is necessary (planned dose reduction until complete discontinuation).
+If a microadenoma is present, regular MRI of the brain is required.
+Consultation with a neurosurgeon may be required.

-It should be noted that Katya's fiance was sympathetic to her health problems.
-To begin a full-fledged treatment, they found an experienced endocrinologist.
-The endocrinologist did not confirm the opinion of his colleague that with high prolactin, the fetus is threatened with developmental deviations.
-But he said that with such indicators of prolactin, Katya is threatened with infertility.
-And then he added that rational treatment 80-90% of women manage to restore reproductive function.
-The endocrinologist also warned Katya that even after a course of successful therapy, a relapse of the disease may occur.
+It should be noted that Katya’s fiancé was sympathetic to her health problems.
+To begin full treatment, they found an experienced endocrinologist.
+The endocrinologist did not confirm the colleague’s opinion that with high prolactin, the fetus is at risk of developmental abnormalities.
+But he said that with such levels of prolactin, Katya is at risk of infertility.
+And then he added that when rational treatment In 80–90% of women, reproductive function is restored.
+The endocrinologist also warned Katya that even after a course of successful therapy, a relapse of the disease could occur.
 According to him, hyperprolactinemia should not be perceived as an insurmountable pathology.
-Regular check-ups and appropriate treatment will help keep prolactin levels in check.
+Regular screenings and appropriate treatment will help keep prolactin levels in check.

 What is prolactin?
-It is a hormone produced by the pituitary gland and is responsible for proper development mammary glands, the reproductive function of women.
-It helps the immune system fight harmful pathogens, “turns on” the maternal instinct, and reduces stress levels.
+This is a hormone produced by the pituitary gland and is responsible for proper development mammary glands, female reproductive function.
+It helps the immune system fight harmful pathogens, turns on the maternal instinct, and reduces stress levels.

-In addition, prolactin is an indispensable element in the process of implantation of a fertilized egg, increasing the number of receptors sensitive to progesterone.
+In addition, prolactin is an essential element in the process of implantation of a fertilized egg, increasing the number of receptors sensitive to progesterone.

-In the body of men, prolactin is contained in minimal amounts and promotes the synthesis of male sex hormones, spermatogenesis, and also plays the role of an important immunostimulant.
+In the body of men, prolactin is contained in minimal quantities and promotes the synthesis of male sex hormones, spermatogenesis, and also plays the role of an important immunostimulant.

-Physical labor, sports activities, consumption of meat dishes, active sex life affect the concentration of the hormone in the blood, causing fluctuations in its level.
+Physical labor, sports activities, eating meat dishes, active sex life affect the concentration of the hormone in the blood, causing fluctuations in its level.

-The causes of such a phenomenon as increased prolactin, or hyperprolactinemia, can be constant stress, taking medications, benign and malignant neoplasms and even chronic diseases(polycystic, adrenal insufficiency, etc.).
+The causes of such a phenomenon as increased prolactin, or hyperprolactinemia, can be constant stress, taking medications, benign and malignant neoplasms and even chronic diseases(polycystic disease, adrenal insufficiency, etc.).

 Advice!
 Conduct a preventive medical examination once a year.